 Middle School Information

-AVID, or Achievement Via Individual Determination, is a program aimed at students in the academic middle that want to challenge themselves to succeed in more difficult coursework with the eventual aim of college attendance and success.
-Students may enter AVID through a recruitment process beginning in 6th Grade and may enter the program until their Sophomore year.
+Middle school AVID (Achievement Via Individual Determination) instruction is a program aimed at students in the academic middle that want to challenge themselves to succeed in more difficult coursework, with the eventual aim of college attendance and success.
+Students may enter AVID through a recruitment process beginning in sixth grade and may enter the program until their sophomore year.
 For more information on AVID visit www.D300.org/AVID

 English Language Arts

-In English Language Arts, students will continue to build upon the foundation of reading and writing that began in elementary school.
-Students will encounter more rigorous texts while continuing to strengthen their comprehension and find connections across text types.
-Through informational texts and literature, students will develop a stronger vocabulary in order to better understanding texts.
-Students will write arguments focused on claims and relevant evidence, write informative texts to examine a topic and convey ideas, and write narratives depicting real experiences and events.
+Middle school English language arts instruction continues to build upon the foundation of reading and writing that began in elementary school.
+Students will encounter more rigorous texts in order to strengthen their comprehension and find connections across text types.
+Through informational texts and literature, students will develop a stronger vocabulary in order to better understand texts.
+Students will write arguments focused on claims and relevant evidence, write informative texts to examine a topic, and convey ideas, and write narratives depicting real experiences and events.

 English as a Second Language

-In middle schools, a sheltered instruction approach is used to teach both language and content simultaneously.
+Middle school English language instruction follows a sheltered instruction approach and is used to teach both language and content simultaneously.
 Eligibility for English language support is based off of student performance on an annual assessment.

-In middle school, students that participate in the Exploratory coursework will be exposed to a variety of experiences in order to provide an exposure to different content areas and develop basic skills in those areas.
-These courses are all one quarter long, so students will change classes at the end of each quarter.
-All schools offer Art, Project Based Learning, and Digital Literacy for 6th, 7th, and 8th graders.
-Additionally, each school has a unique course to fill out the rotation.
-For information on school specific exploratory courses, please contact your school.
-Students that participate in AVID or the year-long Spanish program will not participate in the Exploratory courses.
+Middle school exploratory course work exposes students to a variety of experiences in order to provide connections to different content areas and develop basic skills in those areas.
+Students change exploraties after each nine week rotation.
+All schools offer art, project-based learning, and digital literacy.
+Additionally, each school has a unique course to complete the rotation.
+For information on school-specific exploratory courses, please contact your school.
+Students who participate in AVID or the year-long Spanish program will not participate in the exploratory courses.

-Students will be able to understand how to use the decision-making processes to enhance their health and stay safe in a variety of topics.
-Topics include general wellness, personal health, nutrition, fitness, growth development, anti-tobacco/drug/alcohol, mental health, social health, conflict resolution, human life cycle, reproduction and disease.
+Middle school health instruction enhances student ability to understand how to use the decision-making process and apply it to their personal health and safety.
+Topics include general wellness, personal health, nutrition, fitness, growth development, anti-tobacco/drug/alcohol, mental health, social health, conflict resolution, human life cycle, reproduction, and disease.

-In middle school students will focus on ratios and proportions, algebra readiness, statistics, geometry, and the number system.
-Students engage in hands-on activities in order to master fractions, ratios and rates, and using expressions and equations to develop statistical understanding.
-Students will learn to reason mathematically and explain their reasoning.
+Middle school math instruction focuses on ratios, proportions, algebra readiness, statistics, geometry, and the number system.
+Students engage in hands-on activities in order to master fractions, ratios and rates, and use expressions and equations to develop statistical understanding.
+Students will learn to reason mathematically explain their thinking, and justify their answers.

-Students will be able to apply motor skills and object control skills to participate in small sided games that require students to understand gameplay rules, tactics and strategies that enhance current physical well-being and prepare students to live a lifetime of physical wellness.
-Focus will include but is not limited to team sports, individual sports and fitness activities that incorporate cardiovascular endurance, muscular strength, muscular endurance and flexibility.
+Middle school physical education instruction requires students to apply motor and control skills in order to understand gameplay rules, tactics and strategies that enhance physical well-being and prepare students to live a lifetime of physical wellness.
+Focus will include, but is not limited to, team sports, individual sports and fitness activities incorporating cardiovascular and muscular endurance, muscular strength, and flexibility.

-Middle school students develop the foundational knowledge learned in elementary school and further develop their investigation and inquiry skills.
-Students will encounter more rigorous phenomenon as they develop skills in the areas of life science, earth and space science, physical science, and engineering and technology.
+Middle school science instruction engages students to further develop their investigation and inquiry skills.
+Students will encounter more rigorous phenomenon as they develop skills in the areas of life science, earth and space science, physical science, engineering, and technology.
 Through experiences linked to the Next Generation Science Standards, activities focus on explaining phenomenon and designing solutions to problems.

-In middle school, students will be exposed to the Ancient World (6th Grade) and the history of the United States (7th and 8th Grade).
-Through these topics, students will continue to exposed to skills and concepts in history, geography, civics, and economics through experiential learning.
-Additionally, students will develop research skills that will enable them to address a questions by finding, evaluating and using sources to develop and communicate a claim.
+Middle school social studies instruction exposes students to the ancient world and the history of the United States.
+Through these topics, students will engage experiential learning in concepts related to history, geography, civics, and economics.
+Additionally, students will develop research skills that will enable them to address a questions by finding, evaluating, and using sources to develop and communicate a claim.

-In middle school, students are able to take two years of Spanish based on their academic performance.
-In 7th Grade, students will take an introduction to Spanish that will help establish a baseline knowledge in the language.
-In 8th Grade, students will take the equivalent to high school Spanish 1 and those that complete the course with passing grades will earn 1.0 credit hours on their high school transcript and be eligible to take Spanish 2 as 9th graders.
+Middle school world language instruction enables students to take two years of spanish based upon eligibility.
+In seventh grade, students take an introductory course to establish baseline knowledge in the language.
+The eighth grade course is equivalent to Spanish 1 at the high school.
+Those who complete the course with passing grades will earn 1.0 credit hours on their high school transcript and be eligible to take Spanish 2 as freshmen.